EllaBrands/stanDev/Stan-Software-Lifecycle-and-Development-Process.md

 ### Major Version and Backward Compatiblity

-A change in a library breaks backward compatibility if a program that worked in the previous version no longer works the same way in the current version.
+A change in a library breaks backward compatibility if a program using only supported APIs (for Stan, that is the language reference; click [here](https://github.com/stan-dev/math/wiki/Supported-external-API) for the Math library) that worked in the previous version no longer works the same way in the current version.
 For backward-compatibility breaking changes, the major version number is incremented.
 When the major version is